• Skip to content

 No manager wants to initiate a progressive discipline process.
 That is why it is so important to set clear expectations for the job during the orientation process.

-The manager should then meet with the employee on a regular basis to answer any questions and help remove barriers to getting the job done.
+The manager should then meet with the employee regularly to answer any questions and help remove barriers to getting the job done.

-However, if the employee has been oriented, trained, and given the tools to do the job, they should be performing as expected.
+However, if the employee has been oriented, trained, and given the tools to do the job, they should perform as expected.

 Progressive Discipline

-Verbal Counseling – If the employee is simply not working out as hoped the first step is verbal counseling.
-This step is an effort to see if there is anything that can be done to help improve the employee’s performance.
+Verbal Counseling – If the employee is simply not working out as hoped, the first step is verbal counseling.
+This step is an effort to see if anything can be done to help improve the employee’s performance.

 This is simply a conversation with the employee stating concerns about their performance and offering to help resolve any issues.